 From Kanbayashi Onsen it's a 25 to 40-minute walk on a trail through the forest to the Snow Monkey Park.
 The trail is passable all year round.

--*The park is also known as the Jigokudani Monkey Park, or the Jigokudani Yaen Koen
+The park is also known as the Jigokudani Monkey Park, or the Jigokudani Yaen Koen

 The park also aimed to keep the monkeys in the area and away from their other great love, pillaging the neighboring farmland.
 Staff at the park have fed the monkeys daily ever since its opening.
 They live in the surrounding mountains, but come down for the free meals.

-You'll start encountering the monkeys as you get near the bath.
-Generally, the closer you get, the more crowded it is.
 These laid back tree swingers have their own lives, and bathe as they please.
 They're also thoroughly used to humans being around, so you'll be able to get photos, but will usually be completely ignored.